Research & Listening to People

 to guide our mission and work.

-In order to improve the health care system, we must start by listening to people and include them in every step of the process.
+To improve the health care system, we must start by listening to people and including them in every step of the process.

 Our goals:

-- Champion authentic listening and public engagement to drive long-term change and center USofC’s priority policies and campaigns around the true needs of people.
+- Champion authentic listening and public engagement to drive long-term change and center USofCare’s priority policies and campaigns around the true needs of people.

 - Identify the most effective messages that are resonant, values-based and increase support for our prioritized policies.

-- Support USofC’s near-term efforts to craft and pass policies that address people’s needs.
+- Support USofCare’s near-term efforts to craft and pass policies that address people’s needs.

 - Understand people’s immediate needs resulting from the COVID-19 pandemic to inform federal and state level responses.